takahser/nem-library-docs/docs/documentation/wallet.md

     /**
      * Constructor
-     * @param password - password must be secure, we are we recommend using a 12 random words password.
-The password must have at least 32 characters.
+     * @param password - password must be secure, the password must be at least a 12 random words password.
      */
     constructor(password: string);
 }

 ```